-Light reflectance is a term used to describe the fraction of the total luminous flux incident upon a surface that is reflected, generally a function of the colour (wavelength) of the light.
-Read more.
+Light reflectance is a term used to describe the fraction of the total luminous flux incident upon a surface reflects, generally a function of the colour (wavelength) of the light.

-Morphology is a term used to describe the study of the physical form and structure (see below) of a material and include a broad specter of characteristics.
-Fibre morphology contains macro-structure, micro-structure, sub-microscopic and fine structure of fibres, which are only observable through a light microscope.
-Read more..
+Morphology is a term used to describe the study of the physical form and structure (see below) of a material and include a broad spectre of characteristics.
+Fibre morphology contains macro-structure, micro-structure, the sub-microscopic and fine structure of fibres, which are only observable through a light microscope.

-Nano-phase material is a general term to describe any material made up of phases that have dimensions of the order of nanometers.
-An ultrafine single solid phase were at least one dimension is in the nanometre range, usually dimensions are between 1–20 nm Read more..
+Nano-phase material is a general term to describe any substance made up of phases that have dimensions of the order of nanometers.
+An ultrafine single solid phase was at least one dimension is in the nanometre range, sizes are between 1–20 nm

 Nanomaterials are the novel engineered formed materials and fabric’s constructions at the nanometric scale.
-At nanoscale, completely new and different material property is possible, assembled with extremely accurate measurements at atomic level devices, materials and fabrics that are 100 times stronger than steel.
-Read more..
+At the Nanoscale, the wholly new and different material property is possible, assembled with extremely accurate measurements at atomic level devices, materials and fabrics that are 100 times stronger than steel.

-The scale of nanotechnology is a general term identified from relate to objects from 1 to 100 nm.
-Thus a nanosecond is one billionth of one second; a nanometre (nm) is one billionth of one metre, and so on.
-Objects that can be classified as having something to do with nanotechnology are larger than atoms but much smaller than we can perceive directly with our senses.
-Read more..
+The Nanoscale of nanotechnology is a general term relating to objects from 1 to 100 nm.
+Thus a nanosecond is one-billionth of one second; a nanometre (nm) is one-billionth of one metre, and so on.